PoLin8922/moneyTracker/replit.md

 **Ledger Historical Trends**
 - Added disposable income history trend dialog in ledger page
+- Two separate charts: one for monthly disposable income, one for monthly remaining balance
-- Interactive LineChart showing historical disposable income and remaining amounts
+- Interactive visualizations with historical data table
 - Accessible by clicking on disposable income or remaining disposable income cards
-- Historical data table with month-by-month breakdown

 **UI/UX Improvements**
 - Enhanced budget usage charts with stronger visual contrast (15% opacity for unused, saturated gradients for used)